The Art of LEDs

 - Cool White (previously "Natural White") for white inserts

-- Pink for orange inserts (crazy, but true!)
+- Pink for dark orange inserts (crazy, but true!)

 - Color match everything else (green for green, red for red, etc)